 This concept of joining the Mother and Father / Masculine and Feminine / Yin and Yang is instrumental to community building.
 The DaVinci Code was the perfect Alpha ‘guide’ to usher in the Civic Generation.

 While we may have an Omega “guide” mega-bestseller like Harry Potter and the Sorcerer’s Stone to close out this generation, I can’t predict if we’ll have another 80-million seller in the interim.
-As a creative entrepreneur, this information helps me to understand where society is heading and what will appeal to us by way of products we purchase and how we promote them.
+As a creative entrepreneur, this information helps me understand where society is heading, what will appeal to us by purchasing products, and how we promote them.

-If I were a betting woman (I’m not) I would bet a nickel we’ll have more creative product and services that exhibit a combination of visionary yet practical, idealistic but pragmatic solutions.
+If I were a betting woman (I’m not), I would bet a nickel we’ll have more innovative products and services that exhibit a combination of visionary yet practical, idealistic but pragmatic solutions.

-One such example of this offering is Robert Townsend’s “Diary of Single Mom“.
-This on-line web series is in its third season and the focus is on family.
+One such example of this offering is Robert Townsend’s “Diary of Single Mom.”
+This online web series is in its third season, and the focus is on the family.

 However, this innovative drama doesn’t limit itself to your PC screen.

-Robert Townsend may understand “Diary of Single Mom” will not be the alpha to usher in the generation but clearly he understands the rules of engagement for creative products in this generation.
+Robert Townsend may understand “Diary of Single Mom” will not be the alpha to usher in the generation.
+Still, clearly, he understands the rules of engagement for innovative products in this generation.